telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

 ![social-tiles](/tutorials/tutorial-kendo-music-store/music-store-dashboard/images/social-tiles.png)

 These tiles are constructed by using standard declarative markup in HTML and JavaScript events.
-The example below demonstrates the HTML.
+The following example demonstrates the HTML.

 ###### Example